 Maybe 15 minutes later, the flight attendant brought over my dinner.
 I like anything and everything with mango, so I was a big fan of the mango and manchego “small plate.”
 The spinach and arugula salad was a step up from the average airplane salad, and the plates were also much nicer than the lame plastic dinnerware we’re used to in the economy.

 As far as the steak… it was ok.
 The grille marks make it look nice, but the meat tasted like it was cooked on a plane (duh).
 Another good example that the food in business class IS better, but don’t expect Ruth’s Chris Steak House-level beef.
-While the steak was “meh,” the mushroom corn pudding was da bomb and though I fancy myself as an asparagus snob, the asparagus passed my test.
+While the steak was “meh,” the mushroom corn pudding was legit, and though I fancy myself as an asparagus snob, the asparagus passed my test.

-Taryn also preordered the steak, but five minutes after takeoff, she was down for the count and slept right through dinner.
+My wife also preordered the steak, but five minutes after takeoff, she was down for the count and slept right through dinner.
 We had already eaten one meal, so probably a wiser choice.

 After the flight attendant cleared my dinner tray, he came back around with dessert.
 I opted for the mint chocolate chip ice cream, which came in its own glass with a pirouette and chocolate on the side.
 Much better than throwing a single-serve carton of ice cream in economy class.

+After getting some shut eye, I awoke as the cabin crew started its breakfast service.
 The cabin lights started coming on, and I saw a glass of orange juice already poured on my tray table.
 I thought that was a nice touch, and it was exactly what I wanted when I woke up.

 About 45 minutes after the flight attendant cleared our trays, we landed in Chile.
 There’s only a one hour difference between DC and Santiago, so we were spared from jet lag and well-rested after managing real sleep on our overnight flight.

-However, the service left a lot to be desired.
+While the seats were great, the service left a lot to be desired.
 The AA flight attendant on our connecting flight to Miami was super personable, and she gave everything that little extra touch.
 So I would have expected something comparable on our long flight to Santiago.
 But that sadly wasn’t the case.
 It seemed like our flight attendant for the long flight was assigned more seats than he could handle, causing him to be rushed throughout the meal services.
 He wasn’t rude, but he wasn’t exactly friendly either.